 - Complete Form G-1145, e-Notification of Application/Petition Acceptance, to receive a text message or email when your form is accepted

-If you have questions regarding your case, we encourage you to contact The Law Offices of Lloyd E. Bennett Esq., P.C. at (800) 909-8129 or by completing an online form.
+If you have questions regarding your case, we encourage you to contact The Law Offices of Lloyd E. Bennett Esq., P.C. at Call (800) 909-8129 or by completing an online form.
 Our services are available in English and Spanish.